There are many different ways to discover, explore and enjoy Michigan Legacy Art Park. The park is open every day, year-round.

 Ride in style

-Those with limited mobility can reserve a ride on our ATV for any of our guided tours.
+Those with limited mobility can reserve a ride on our all-terrain golf cart.
 Contact us to make your reservation.

 Stay on marked trails—watch for exposed tree roots